 We have a life-long relationship with work and career.
 This relationship reflects our deep yearnings to live with purpose, meaning and dignity.
 It reflects our desire for affiliation and contribution, our desire for self-expression and for growth.

 I am a comfortable hybrid of psychology and philosophy, a scholar of Existential Analysis, a counselor and teacher in heart and mind, and an ever-evolving writer.
 I bring these diverse experiences and perspectives to my work as a career counselor.

 I value the work that I have chosen and the experiences I share with my clients are deeply fulfilling.
 I am committed to supporting, encouraging and guiding my clients in creating a meaningful and resilient relationship with work and career.

 I work directly with individuals and their unique lives and experiences.
 I do not work with assessments.
 I believe rather in conversation and listening to gain perspective, discover possibilities and co-create customized strategies that help a client to take action.

 I work collaboratively with my clients to integrate their varied experiences, their personal resources, their innate capacities and acquired skills, their values, their hopes, their imagination and overall striving.
 This is the integrated arena where personally empowered, relevant and enduring solutions are created.

-- Career and life transitions
+- Integrated Career and Life Counseling

-- Burnout prevention
+- Stress and Burnout

-- Developing greater self-awareness
+- Developing Greater Self-awareness